cdmgtri/NIEM.github.io/reference/specifications/ndr/set/index.md

 {:.note}
 > Because Schema Document Sets are composed of NIEM-conformant schema
 > documents (either `REF` or `EXT`), each member document must adhere to
-> the rules disignated by their individual conformance targets.
+> the rules designated by their individual conformance targets.
 Furthermore,
 > the document set must also adhere to the rules applicable to the conformance
 > target `SET`.